 I love my local Chamber of Commerce.
-Joining the Chamber was the second thing I did when I started Placer Digital (my local web design business (which evolved into Handyman Web Design).
+Joining the Chamber was the second thing I did when I started my local web design business (which evolved into Handyman Web Design).

 The first thing I did was hire a business coach, who told me to join the Chamber.
 Pro tip: come well prepared to the dinner table to explain to your wife why hiring a business coach is a good idea when you’re making $0 from 0 clients.